-The Company has not devised yet a formal orientation program for new directors.
+The Company devised a formal orientation program for new directors.
+It will be implemented starting January 2014.

-(b) State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years:
+(b) State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years:

 The Directors did not attend in-house training and external courses during the past three (3) years.